--to be taught by God to Moses
+- -to be taught by God to Moses

--to be followed
+- -to be followed

--to be observed carefully
+- -to be observed carefully

--obeying them will show wisdom and understanding
+- -obeying them will show wisdom and understanding

--they are righteous
+- -they are righteous

--they are not to slip from our hearts
+- -they are not to slip from our hearts

--they are to be taught
+- -they are to be taught

 Ask students to read the passage one more time.
 This time encourage them to note any reference that is made to other nations.
 Have them mark these references with a flag.
-Once they have finished work as a group to list on the board, while students list them on their journal pages, how other nations will react to the Law given to Israel.
+Once they have finished discuss as a group how other nations will react to the Law given to Israel.